strncat/strncat.github.io/_posts/math/abstract-algebra/2025-02-17-math417-23-invariant-factor-decompositions.markdown

 			\end{align*}
 			$$
 		</div>
-		Since we have a surjective homomorphism, we can then use the isomorphism theorem to conclude that
+		So now since we have a surjective homomorphism, we can then use the isomorphism theorem to conclude that
 		<div>
 			$$
 			\begin{align*}